earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/setup-r-rstudio/2016-12-08-setup-05-working-directory.md

 ## Setup Working Directory

 Now that we have the basics of good project structure out of the way, let's get our project setup.
-We are going to create an `earth-analytics` working directory (or folder) where we will store data and files used in the class.
+We are going to create an `earth-analytics` project directory (or folder) where we will store data and files used in the class.
+We will then set that **project directory** as our **working directory** in `R`.

-<i class="fa fa-star"></i> **Data Tip** Working Directory vs Folder: You can think
+<i class="fa fa-star"></i> **Data Tip** Directory vs Folder: You can think
 of a directory as a folder.
 However the term directory considers the relationship between that folder and the folders within it and around it (it's full path).
 {: .notice }

-Follow the steps below to create an `earth-analytics` working directory on your computer and then a data directory located within that working directory.
+Follow the steps below to create an `earth-analytics` project directory on your computer and then a data directory located within that project directory.

 * Navigate to the `Documents` directory on your computer.
 * In the directory, create a NEW DIRECTORY called `earth-analytics`.